JetBrains/kotlin-web-site/docs/topics/wasm/wasm-get-started.md

 1. In IntelliJ IDEA, open the **Gradle** tool window by selecting **View** | **Tool Windows** | **Gradle**.

-   > You need at least Java 11 as your Gradle JVM for the examples to load successfully.
+   > You need at least Java 11 as your Gradle JVM for the tasks to load successfully.
    >
    {type="note"}